methodicalcloud/methodicalcloud-site/content/blog/how-to-context-switch-without-losing-your-sanity.md

 Same.

-For folks with ADD (like me), context switching isn't just an inconvenience—it's the natural state of things.
+For folks with ADD (like me), context switching isn't just an inconvenience, it's the natural state of things.
 I bounce between problems, people, systems, and ideas constantly.
 And somehow, I mostly remember everything.
-I don't take notes for myself—I take them for *other people*.
+I don't take notes for myself, I take them for *other people*.

 So no, I don't have some perfect “system.”
-But I do have a few things that help me manage the chaos without losing momentum—or losing my mind.
+But I do have a few things that help me manage the chaos without losing momentum, or losing my mind.

 ## Why It Matters